-Our analysis lends some support to Tesla's treatment of superstar CEOs as controlling shareholders.
-Under our framework, the power of superstar CEOs might undermine the board's effectiveness in preventing opportunistic self-dealing by superstar CEOs.266 It is therefore tempting to treat superstar CEOs as controlling shareholders.
+Our analysis lends some support to In re Tesla's treatment of superstar CEOs as controlling shareholders.
+Under our framework, the power of superstar CEOs might undermine the board's effectiveness in preventing opportunistic self-dealing by superstar CEOs.272 It is therefore tempting to treat superstar CEOs as controlling shareholders.
 If directors are unable to oppose them, why not use courts to protect public investors from opportunistic related-party transactions?

 Superstar CEOs' power, however, differs from that of majority shareholders.
 As we explained above, superstar CEOs' power is limited in scope and duration.
-The board is more likely to challenge such CEOs if she loses her star aura or if the expected harm from self-dealing exceeds the surplus generated by their unique contribution to company value.
+The board is more likely to challenge such CEOs if they lose their star aura or if the expected harm from self-dealing exceeds the surplus generated by their unique contribution to company value.
 As shown in Section III.A above, this constraint also applies to CEOs who hold a significant percentage of the company shares.

 This constraint, however, does not apply to shareholders with a majority of the votes.
-These shareholders' power is based not on their contribution to company value, but on their uncontestable ability to elect whomever they want to the board regardless of other shareholders' views.
-Whereas both majority shareholders and superstar CEOs can use related-party transactions to divert value from the company, only superstar CEOs are constrained by the fact that they cannot extract more than what their unique contribution is deemed to be worth.
+These shareholders' power is based not on their contribution to company value, but on their uncontestable ability to elect whomever they want to the board regardless of other shareholders' views.273 Whereas both